hholst80/loginteractive/README.md

 You can use `loginteractive` as follows:

+	env STDIN=stdin-octave.txt \
+            LD_PRELOAD=./loginteractive.so \
+            octave -qi

+or if you wish to save stdout:

-	script -qc 'env LD_PRELOAD=./loginteractive.so octave -qi' > stdout.txt
+	script -qc '...' | tee stdout.txt

-Unfortunally, I have not had the time to fix the screen dependency.
+Unfortunally, I have not had the time to fix the script dependency.
 If you know why the following causes a deadlock, please send [me] a mail.

 [Me]: mailto:holst@matmech.com